 If someone living in the house is disabled, and the house has been adapted to meet their needs, you are also able to claim for a discount and pay less council tax.

 No one home

-However, each council makes their own rules and some councils have taken it the other way.
-Birmingham City Council obviously want as many homes to not be empty, thus trying to reduce homelessness and the need for housing.
+However, each council makes its own rules and some councils have taken it the other way.
+Birmingham City Council obviously wants as many homes to not be empty, thus trying to reduce homelessness and the need for housing.
 So, they now charge 150% council tax for empty properties, property that needs repair or second homes.

 Having a reduction

 If you’re on a low income or are claiming certain benefits, you may be eligible to pay less council tax and claim for a reduction, sometimes, up to 100%.
 Whether you are unemployed or working and whether you own your own home or rent, you still may be eligible.

 The way calculations are done vary from council to council so it’s best to contact them directly.

 As standard, you’ll be given your bill showing the payments split into 10 instalments but that doesn’t mean you need to pay it over 10 months.

 You can ask to split the payments over 12 months so the amount is a bit lower.